HUMSI — Human Security Initiative

 Minnesota officials sued the Trump administration's Departments of Homeland Security and Justice after ICE agents shot and killed U.S. citizens Renee Good and Alex Pretti, and wounded Julio Cesar Sosa-Celis during an immigration enforcement operation in Minneapolis.
 The administration refused to cooperate with state-level investigations, declined to release the names of agents involved, and refused to share evidence despite formal requests.
 Charges against Sosa-Celis were dropped and a criminal investigation was opened into whether federal officials lied under oath.
 State prosecutors characterized the federal government's refusal to cooperate as unprecedented.

-Mexican national dies at Adelanto ICE detention facility
+Mexican national dies at Adelanto ICE detention center in California

 Mar 25, 2026Victorville, CAMexico

 Jose Guadalupe Ramos-Solano, a Mexican national in his early 50s, died on March 25, 2026, at the Adelanto ICE Processing Center in California.
-He was found unconscious in his bunk; staff initiated CPR and called emergency services, and he was transported to Victor Valley Global Medical Center where he was pronounced deceased.
-Ramos had been arrested by ICE on February 23, 2026, following a previous local conviction.
-His death was the fourth at the facility in 2026 and the 14th migrant death in ICE custody nationally that year.
+He was found unconscious in his bunk; staff initiated CPR and emergency services were called.
+He was transported to Victor Valley Global Medical Center where he was pronounced deceased.
+Ramos had been arrested by ICE on February 23, 2026, in Torrance, California, following a previous local conviction.
+Detainees reported he had experienced symptoms of overheating and difficulty breathing before being found unconscious.
+This was the fourth death at the Adelanto facility in 2026 and the 14th migrant death in ICE custody nationally that year.
+The Mexican Consulate in Los Angeles documented it as the 14th death of a Mexican national in ICE custody since January 2025.
 Mexican President Claudia Sheinbaum announced her government would file a legal brief in a class-action lawsuit alleging unconstitutional conditions at the detention center.

 ICE agents attacked during arrest attempt in Sacramento